monarchs-ice/monarchs/docs/source/running_MONARCHS.rst

 Attempting to do mpirun with more than 1 process will result in several processes running the whole code, which will result in an attempt to spawn ``<cores>`` processes for each of the N processes you create with the call to ``mpirun``.

+Currently this implementation does not work on ARCHER2 - this is a known issue and is being worked on.